Giskard-AI/giskard/README.md

 pip install "giskard[server]>=2.0.0b" -U
 ```
 ______________________________________________________________________
 At Giskard, we believe that Machine Learning needs its own testing framework.
-Created by ML engineers for ML engineers, Giskard enables you to **Scan your model to find dozens of hidden vulnerabilities**.
-The Giskard scan automatically detects vulnerability issues such as performance bias, data leakage, unrobustness, spurious correlation, overconfidence, underconfidence, unethical issue, etc.
+Created by ML engineers for ML engineers, Giskard enables you to **Scan your model to find dozens of hidden vulnerabilities** and **Instantaneously generate domain-specific tests**.
+The Giskard scan automatically detects vulnerability issues such as performance bias, data leakage, unrobustness, spurious correlation, overconfidence, underconfidence, unethical issue, etc. Giskard automatically generates relevant tests based on the vulnerabilities detected by the scan.
+You can easily customize the tests depending on your use case by defining domain-specific data slicers and transformers as fixtures of your test suites.

 Giskard works with any model, any environment and integrates seamlessly with your favorite tools ⤵️ <br/>